 Perfect Submit Button Text

 Keep in mind that users probably won’t get too excited about “submitting” to anything.
 That takes the power right out of their hands.
 You may want to try a few different phrases before you find the one that works, but remember you’re giving something.
-“Click here for your FREE guide,” may work, or simply “Get it now.”
+“Click here for your FREE guide” may work, or simply “Get it now.”

 Consider A/B Testing

 If you have the capability for A/B testing, you should do so.
 Use varying headlines, subheadings, and CTAs to see which prompts more leads to fill out your forms.
 Of course, you only want to change one component at a time, or you won’t know which is working.
 For those who don’t have the ability to test two versions at once, consider running one version for a few weeks before switching to another.
-You may need longer to collect your results, but the time spent will be worth it.
+It may take longer to collect your results, but the time spent will be worth it.

 A lot of psychology and a little bit of sales expertise go into every landing page.
 As always, we’re here if you need some help putting these together.
-The next time you’re preparing to offer a lead generation ebook, white paper, or other product, give us a call.
+The next time you’re preparing to offer a lead generation eBook, white paper, or other product, give us a call.